AiTerm-Hub/QA/README.md

-AiTerm is a AI-powered Chrome extension for deep vocabulary learning.
-It goes beyond simple translation by providing context, difficulty levels (A1-C2), usage frequency, synonyms, and detailed AI explanations.
-Perfect for language exams or daily learning.
-Save words to your custom dictionary for efficient memorization.
-Enjoy a clean, distraction-free UI with dark mode and 10 localizations.
+# AiTerm QA & Documentation

+This repository is designed to store test documentation and checklists for the AiTerm Chrome extension.

+## About the AiTerm project
+AiTerm is a smart, AI-powered Google Chrome extension designed for deep vocabulary learning, mastering phrases, and understanding complex terms.

+Unlike standard translators, AiTerm leverages advanced neural networks to focus on the specific vocabulary you want to truly understand and remember.
+It’s the ultimate tool for anyone preparing for exams like IELTS or TOEFL, aiming to expand their word bank, and striving to feel the language like a native speaker.